feverittm/spartan-teamlog/README.md

 - Follows [Flask Tutorial](https://flask.palletsprojects.com/tutorial/) patterns
 - Spartan-themed design for team identity

+## Todo

+- Add better user creation with ID card registration
+   - add to "member edit" route page and update the 'ID Hash' section.
+   - Make sure format for name is correct Start uppercase, auto index of ID Hash
+   - need to protect member pages using authentication
+   - when 'adding' team make member 'active' by default
+- Create seperate time tracking database to track how long people have been to team meetings
+   - cico database formatting, need reporting page
+   - By date (who can to which meetings)
+   - By user and total time
+   - Need to track team meeting time and outreach time
+- Add correct authentication around entire application
+- Clean up testing
+- Update formatting to be smoother, cleaner
+- Test and Validate deployment

+## Bugs

+- Need to fix member delete.
+Need to delete entries from cico before removing the use from the members database

 ---

 **Spartan Teamlog** - Professional team attendance management made simple. 🏛️